DemocracyEarth/wallet/features/README.md

 ### Naming a user 'I'

 **Don't.**
-The features will not like it, as they will try to fetch the logged in user defined from previous steps.
+The features will first try to fetch the logged in user defined from previous steps.